makwaijun/personalwebpagev2/content/blog/Post52.md

 ### STUMPED FOR SOLUTIONS

 If I were running a country, I would succintly say that a government should look to <u>exploit global inequality to their advantage, and minimise local perceived inequality</u> to breed a strong and socio-economically stable ecoomy.
 But how can this be done?
 There would probably be many challenges and wicked problems to be addressed along the way.
+Of course - this is in the interest of the own country and hardly the position of the UN or those aspiring for a wholly global structure for peace and prosperity.

 But i was somewhat inspired by an epsiode on the Economic Update podcast by Dr. Richard D Wolff.
 His answer to address inequality by democratising production and earning capability.
 Maybe tech (process) and education can help this?
 I have no idea, but seems to be worth a shot.

 This is a fundamental issue that has plagued humanity for its entire existence.
-But I ponder... <u>How can we collectively enjoy the immense benefits of capital agglomeration* (absolute / economic) whilst promoting a more equitable society (perceived / social) for both the world (global) and countries (local).</u>
+But I ponder... <u>How can we collectively enjoy the immense benefits of capital agglomeration* (absolute / economic) whilst promoting a more equitable society (perceived / social) for both the world (global) and countries (local)?</u>

 *having been responsible for cheap food, housing and numerous critical human necessities.